vhiribarren/raytracer-rust/README.md

     cargo run

+Default compilation option make the rendering process quite slow, you may also test the result using:

+    cargo run --release

+Some options are available in the boot binary:

+    cargo run -- --help

-The `raytracking` directory contains the main engine.
+The `raytracing` directory contains the main engine.
 The `app` directory launches the engine with a sample scene.

 The sample scene is in `app/src/sample_1.rs`; it is currently the only way to define a scene.